FREE GROCERY GUIDE

 • Carrots: 1 cup of carrots provides 428% DV of Vitamin A, which can activate thyroid-hormone receptors and reduce chronic inflammation.

-• Garlic has many powerful healing properties and can aid or alleviate some of the symptoms of thyroid disease, such as inflammation, cardiovascular issues, decreased immunity, and increased infection.
-It can also support the liver in its detoxification efforts.
+• Garlic has many powerful healing properties and can help alleviate some symptoms of thyroid disease, such as inflammation, cardiovascular issues, decreased immunity, and increased infection.
+It can also support the liver's detoxification efforts.

 Happy cooking, happy thriving, and enjoy the recipe (below)!